-Additionally, in the same publication it is mentioned: ‘Moreover, for the Ozone depletion, NiMH batteries are hardly environmentally better than alkaline batteries even with 150 recharges.’
+Additionally, in the same publication, it is mentioned: ‘Moreover, for the Ozone depletion, NiMH batteries are hardly environmentally better than alkaline batteries even with 150 recharges.’

 And as conclusions and recommendations, the following it is mentioned in the publication: ‘The number of uses of rechargeable batteries plays a key role on their environmental and energy performances.
-When compared to disposable batteries, a minimum number of 50 charge cycles permits a robust reduction of the potential impacts for all the analyzed indicators excluding the Ozone depletion.
+When compared to disposable batteries, a minimum number of 50 charge cycles permits a robust reduction of the potential impacts for all the analyzed indicators excluding Ozone depletion.
 Hence, the use of rechargeable batteries should be mostly encouraged for high consumption devices such as cameras, torches, and electronic toys.’

 If you are an individual who is using many batteries, because you have a hobby that requires many batteries, most probably you will be recharging the batteries 50 or more times within a few months.

-If a rechargeable battery is disposed before going through 50 recharges, the environmental impact is greater than using disposable batteries.
+If a rechargeable battery is disposed of before going through 50 recharges, the environmental impact is greater than using disposable batteries.

 Where to buy rechargeable batteries

 It is up to you but we personally use the most basic and economic battery charger we found on the market.